perrygeo/postgres-extras-clj/README.md

 (def unrealistic-expectations
   {:table-cache-hit
    {:pred #(> (:ratio %) 0.999)
-    :desc "The cache hit ratio is not as insanely high as I'd like."
+    :onfalse "The cache hit ratio is not as insanely high as I'd like."
     :idfn :name}})

 (doseq [w (pgex/diagnose-warnings